-Remove the hardware (11 and 35) securing the rotating assembly to the pump casing.
+Remove the hardware (10 and 35) securing the rotating assembly to the pump casing.
 Separate the rotating assembly by pulling straight away from the pump casing.
-Tie and tag the rotating assembly shims (36) for ease of reassembly.
+Retain the rotating assembly shims (36).

 An optional disassembly tool is available from the factory.
 If the tool is used, follow the instructions packed with it.
-A similar tool may be assembled using 1/2-inch pipe (schedule 80 steel or malleable bly.
+A similar tool may be assembled using 1/2-inch pipe (schedule 80 steel or malleable iron) and a standard tee (see Figure 4).
+All threads are 1/2-inch NPT.
+Do not pre-assemble the tool.